catreunion/classic-docu00/docs/graphql/01Catstronauts.md

 }
 ```

+Example 2 : to "like" a blog post

+Increment the likes count of the post.

+Update the likedPosts list of the user.

 A single mutation can modify multiple types, or multiple instances of the same type.

-Example 2 : to "like" a blog post

-> Increment the likes count of the post.

-> Update the likedPosts list of the user.

 Example 3 : An illustration by [Apollo](https://www.apollographql.com/tutorials/lift-off-part1/feature-data-requirements) showing **SpaceCat** and **Mission** object types.